angel-git/tarkov-stash/README.md

 ### Limitations

+- Right now custom items like https://hub.sp-tarkov.com/files/file/488-holtzman-shield/ won't work
+- Some profile items don't have location and currently breaks the app, still investigating when this happens
 - Some images are not accurate as they don't include all attachments
 - Rotated items don't look nice
 - Some items show wrong duration (like USEC baseball cap)
+- Check the https://github.com/angel-git/tarkov-stash/issues for more

 ### Future features